 Separate Chemistry 1

-Most metals on the Periodic Table are classed as transition metals, and these metals typically have the following properties:
+Most metals on the Periodic Table are classed as transition metals, and these metals typically:

 - form coloured compounds

 - have catalytic activity as a pure metal, and as a compound.

 Compared to aluminium and the group 1 and 2 metals, transition metals typically have higher melting points, and higher densities.